 - Serve yogurt with fruit.

-- Try some fruit that you’ve never tried before.
+- Try a fruit that you've never tried before.

 - 1 cup skim milk (may use 1 cup of water and vanilla shake powder)

 - 1 1.4 ounce sugar-free vanilla instant pudding mix